nhs047/Bullky-Book-DotNetCoreMVC5/README.md

 - `BulkyBook.Utility` - This folder contains the constant variables and methods which are used thoughout the application.

+- `Stripe` - The application has a payment gateway integration.
+The payment system has been attached to Stripe.
+Nuget package will take care of stripe

+- `Unit of Work` - The application has only a connection with unit of work, which will responsible to connect repositories and database to perform crud operations.

 ## Dependencies
 - nuget packages are the only dependancy here